mainakdas16/newsapp/README.md

 ##
 The NewsLint Journal is a Real time news app, through which you can get your daily updates across various categories like sports, entertainment, bisiness, technology, etc..
 The news it shows are fetched using News API.
-Here I am using fetch API to do get the news.
+Here I am using fetch API to get the news.

 ##
 This is a Multipage Application created using the React Router Dom, with which we can go to a different page without refreshing the page, This make the website very fast and smooth.